 - Gender differences: whilst boys were more active than girls throughout the year, boys’ activity varied more with the seasons than girls’ activity.

-Television watching is obesogenic due to its sedentary nature and programming content, which influences children.
+Television-watching is obesogenic due to its sedentary nature and programming content, which influences children.
 Few studies have examined exercise placement within children-specific programming.
 This study aimed to investigate the frequency and type of exercise placement in children-specific television broadcasts and to compare placements on the UK and Irish television channels.

-Content analysis for five weekdays' worth of children-specific television broadcasting totaling 82.5 hours on both the UK (British Broadcasting Corporation) and Irish (Radió Teilifís Éireann) television channels was performed.
+Content analysis for five weekdays' worth of children-specific television broadcasting totalling 82.5 hours on both the UK (British Broadcasting Corporation) and Irish (Radió Teilifís Éireann) television channels was performed.
 For the purposes of comparing the UK and Irish placements, analysis was restricted to programming broadcast between 6 am and 11.30 am.
 Exercise placements were coded based on type of activity, activity context, activity motivating factors and outcome, and characters involved.

 International research utilizing the Early Development Instrument (EDI) as a measure of early child development